 I would like to extend a very warm welcome to QIS Primary.
-I have had the pleasure of working and leading in the Primary School for the last three years, and my own children absolutely love being part of our fabulous QIS community.
+I have had the pleasure of working and leading in the Primary school since 2018, and my own children absolutely love being part of our fabulous QIS community.
 We are proud of the cultural diversity within our school, which now comprises of over 70 nationalities, where the well being and happiness of every child is our priority, and where ‘Learning Comes First’.
 At QIS, we support our children in becoming Responsible, Resilient, and Respectful learners, preparing them for each stage of their learning journey and beyond.

-QIS Primary welcomes children from Foundation Stage 1 to Year 6 (ages 3 – 11).
-The school teaches the British National Curriculum for England, with the addition of Qatar’s Ministry of Education mandated subjects (Arabic, Islamic Studies and Qatari History).
+QIS Primary welcomes children from Foundation Stage 1 to Year 6 (ages 3 to 11).
+We teach the English National Curriculum, with addition of Qatar’s Ministry of Education and Higher Education mandated subjects (Arabic, Islamic Studies, and Qatari History).

 All Primary teachers hold UK, and internationally recognised, qualifications.
 Our class teachers are highly trained in programmes such as Talk 4 Writing, Mastery Maths and Read-Write-Inc. and these are utilised to enrich our curriculum provision alongside Key Stage events, trips and visits.
 In addition to this, QIS offers its children an extensive programme of extra-curricular activities which are facilitated by our own teaching staff, as well as some external providers with whom we have built partnerships.